UKCloud/documentation/articles/enablement/enbl-how-zerto-migrate-between-regions.md

 A VPG is a collection of VMs that are grouped together for migration.
 As workload migration within the UKCloud platform uses Journaling Protection, VPGs are created from vApps.
 When you create a VPG, you specify the vApp you want to migrate and all the VMs in that vApp are replicated.
 For example, in a standard three-tier application, you'll likely have three VMs: one for your application, one for the database and one for the web server.
 As best practice, you should create these three related VMs in a single vApp, which you can then add to a VPG so that all the VMs are migrated together.

-For more information, see [*How to create a virtual protection group*](vmw-how-zerto-create-vpg.md) (this article is the same for failovers and migrations).
+For more information, see [*How to create a virtual protection group*](../vmware/vmw-how-zerto-create-vpg.md) (this article is the same for failovers and migrations).

 > [!TIP]
-> For migration between regions, use the Migration to the Cloud 1 Day Retention service profile.
+> For migration between regions, use the **Migration to the Cloud 1 Day Retention** service profile.

 ## Perform a test migration

 After you create your VPG, we recommend that you perform a test migration to confirm that your VMs will be recovered correctly when you do the real migration.

-For more information, see [*How to perform a failover*](vmw-how-zerto-perform-failover.md) (this article is the same for failovers and migrations).
+For more information, see [*How to perform a failover*](../vmware/vmw-how-zerto-perform-failover.md) (this article is the same for failovers and migrations).

 ## Migrate your workloads

-If you are happy with your test migration, you can now choose when to migrate your environment from your primary region into your new region.
+If you're happy with your test migration, you can now choose when to migrate your environment from your primary region into your new region.
 You don't have to migrate everything in one go; you can choose which VPGs you migrate and you can perform a staged migration.

 Within Zerto, you have two options for migrating your workloads:

 - Move the VPG to the target region.
 This method performs an end-to-end migration, including removing the VMs from the source region after they've been moved.
 For more information, see the steps below.

 - Perform a live migration.
 This method provides more flexibility for you to control what happens in the primary region after you move the VMs to the target region.
-For more information, see [*How to perform a failover*](vmw-how-zerto-perform-failover.md).
+For more information, see [*How to perform a failover*](../vmware/vmw-how-zerto-perform-failover.md).

 To move a VPG:

-1. Log in to ZSSP using the ZSSP login link for the zone in which your target VDC is located.
+1. [*Log in to ZSSP*](../vmware/vmw-how-zerto-access-zssp.md) using the ZSSP login link for the zone in which your target VDC is located.

-    For more detailed instructions, see [*How to access the Zerto Self-Service Portal*](vmw-how-zerto-access-zssp.md).

 2. From the **Actions** menu, select **Move VPG**.